by Anne Bishop

 Five Caffeinated reasons to hug, read, and caress Vision in Sliver

 - The world Anne Bishop has created known, as Thasia is breathtakingly beautiful with unique shifter creatures and a society that continues to blow my mind.
-This series is in a league of it’s own.
-In Vision in Silver, we learn more about how the world works from land leasing to the terra indigene who live in the wilds.
+This series is in a league of its own.
+In Vision in Silver, we learn more about how the world works from land leasing to the terra indigene who lives in the wilds.

 - There are quite a few characters from terra indigene to humans and gods above and below Bishop gives them each depth and unique personalities.
 Since my experience has always been audio first, I wondered if my ability to keep track of who was who had something to do with Alexandra Harris, the brilliant narrator. *shakes head* While she adds depth that I love it is Bishop who clearly defines them.
 She makes me care about them all from the little girl who needs a wolf protector to the Crows and their obsession with all things shiny.